localstack/localstack-blog.github.io/content/2024-08-29-localstack-release-v-3-7-0/index.md

 ### New Lambda Debug Mode

-You can now access a specialized set of features for debugging Lambda functions through the new Lambda Debug Mode, currently available in **preview**.
+You can now access a specialized set of features for debugging Lambda functions through the new Lambda Debug Mode, which is currently available in **preview**.
 This execution mode for LocalStack can be activated by setting `LAMBDA_DEBUG_MODE=1`.

 The new Lambda Debug Mode introduces several enhancements aimed at improving the debugging experience for Lambda functions.
 These enhancements include automatic management of execution timeouts, integration with API Gateway, and the ability to assign specific ports to each Lambda function version for remote debugging.
-This setup allows for simultaneous debugging of multiple Lambda functions within the same runtime environment.
+This setup allows for simultaneous debugging of Lambda functions within the same runtime environment.

 To configure your debugging session, use a configuration file that LocalStack will recognize when you set `LAMBDA_DEBUG_MODE_CONFIG_PATH` to the file's path.
 This configuration is effective only when Lambda Debug Mode is active.
 To begin, specify the qualified ARN of the Lambda function versions you wish to debug and assign each a dedicated debug port.
 For example: